Allen plans to get 'under the skin' of O'Sullivan

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-Mark Allen is in bullish mood ahead of his second-round match against six-time winner Ronnie O'Sullivan at the World Championship.
+Mark Allen is in bullish mood for his second-round match against six-time winner Ronnie O'Sullivan at the World Championship.

 The former Masters champion defeated the unpredictable O'Sullivan at the same stage in 2009.